lisaeisler/p8105_cpspine/report.md

 preoperative kyphosis, lower body mass index (BMI) as risk factors for complications.

-In all studies, there appear to be pre-operative risk factors associated with increased complications, but no study has comprehensively examined these factors.
+In all studies, there appear to be pre- and/or peri-operative risk factors associated with increased complications, but no study has comprehensively examined these factors.
 In addition, no study has examined non-routine discharge, with discharge to home (or home facility) assumed to be the routine as well as preferred outcome from a rehabilitation standpoint.
 We believe that patients and their families benefit from reasonable expectations about the chance of a decline in function, higher-level care needs or even death in the initial 30-day postoperative period.
-A model predicting non-routine discharge (defined as discharge to a higher level of care including postoperative death).
+A model predicting non-routine discharge (defined as discharge to a higher level of care including postoperative death) may aid in patient selection and family decision making.
+We consider the outcome of non-home discharge in particular to be an indicator that spinal fusion surgery has failed to improve quality of life or funcitonal status, at least in the short term and perhaps permanently.

-Our team comprises anesthesiologists and rehabilitation therapists who can combine expertise to develop behavioral and biological intervention protocols, and to make decisions regarding the proper timing and optimization for surgery.
+Our team comprises anesthesiologists and rehabilitation therapists who often care for patients with CP.
+We can combine expertise to develop behavioral and biological intervention protocols, and to make decisions regarding the proper timing and optimization for surgery.

-## Project Roadmap

 <h1 id="characterize">